 Insight Timer REview

-The largest free library of guided meditations, once voted the happiest app in the world!
+The largest free library of guided meditations and once voted the happiest app in the world!

 Free 7 Day Trial, then $59.99 per year.